 Culture and Ethnic Diversity

-Cho Oyu Expedition will present you a rich experience where you will get to see people of both Nepal and Tibet.
+Cho Oyu Expedition will present you with a rich experience where you will get to see people of both Nepal and Tibet.
 During your drive to Nylam, you will see small settlements and Sherpa people.
 Likewise, as you will reach Nylam the lifestyle of Tibetans can be seen.
 You will not find a major difference between the way of life as that part of Nepal is influenced by Tibetan Buddhism.

 The trail takes you from the lower part of Tibet to the alpine zone where everything is cold and freezing.
 As you will be driving up to Cho Oyu Base Camp, the drive will go through busy towns.
 Likewise, you will get to see the beautiful Tibetan scenery during the drive.
 From Cho Oyu Base Camp onwards, you will walk on rugged, steep, and glacier paths.